“Land: They ain't makin’ it any more.”—Will Rogers

 An enlightened horse facility must be good stewards of the environment.
 Stewardship means more than taking care of land and water resources.
 It also means being good neighbors to the surrounding communities.
 Keeping a clean facility, minimizing dust and insects, and managing waste are crucial to being good neighbors.
 For example; composting of manure decreases the volume of waste and turns the waste into a valuable product that can be used throughout the farm and park.

 Being a good neighbor also means helping our neighbors when they are truly in need.
-Working with North Valley Animal Disaster Group (NVADG) and Butte County Camelot is a large animal disaster rescue site.
-In the event of disaster evacuation you may bring your animals to Camelot for safe keeping.
+Working with North Valley Animal Disaster Group (NVADG) and Butte County Camelot is a large animal disaster evacuation site.
+In the event of a disaster evacuation you may bring your animals to Camelot for safe keeping.
 If you would like to stay close to your animals, we also have space for evacuated people with self-contained RVs in the campground.

 North Valley Animal Disaster Group (NVADG), this amazing group of volunteers are the first responders when you need to evacuate your large animals in the event of an emergency.